Deandre Ayton NBA Playoffs Player Props: Suns vs. Nuggets

 Deandre Ayton Insights vs. the Nuggets

+- Ayton's opponents, the Nuggets, have one of the NBA's slowest tempos with 99.5 possessions per game, while his Suns rank 19th in possessions per game with 101.4.

-- The Nuggets allow 112.5 points per game, eighth-ranked in the league.
+- Allowing 112.5 points per game, the Nuggets are the eighth-ranked squad in the league on defense.

-- The Nuggets concede 40.8 rebounds per contest, best in the league.
+- The Nuggets give up 40.8 rebounds per game, best in the NBA.

-- Looking at assists, the Nuggets are 15th in the league, giving up 25.7 per game.
+- Giving up 25.7 assists per game, the Nuggets are the 15th-ranked team in the league.

 Deandre Ayton vs. the Nuggets